 Contact tracing involves identifying people who have come into close contact (less than 6 feet for more than 15 minutes) with someone diagnosed with COVID-19.

+Unvaccinated individuals identified via contract tracing are required to quarantine.
 If the exposed individual is an unvaccinated undergraduate student living in a Northwestern residence hall, the student is moved to on-campus quarantine housing for the period of quarantine.
-Northwestern coordinates cleaning, food service and other logistics for residential students in quarantine.
-Vaccinated individuals identified via contract tracing are not required to quarantine.
-Vaccinated individuals identified via contract tracing are not required to quarantine.
-If symptoms develop, the vaccinated close contacts are asked to test for COVID-19.
+Unvaccinated individuals identified via contract tracing who do not live in undergraduate campus housing are required to quarantine in their off-campus housing or another approved location.

 General Contact Tracing Process

 - When a positive case occurs, the individual is contacted by a member of the contact tracing team.

 - The contact tracer works with the individual to determine anyone in the Northwestern community with whom they have been in close contact.

 - The contact tracer reaches out to all identified Northwestern University close contacts.
 During this call, the contact tracer will likely cover a set of standard information, such as: